 Can entertainment be customized for a cultural or fusion wedding in Mexico?

 Yes, and for South Asian, Middle Eastern, and fusion celebrations, customization isn’t optional, it’s the starting point.
 Standard destination wedding entertainment packages aren’t built around tabla drummers, dhol players, or belly dancers.
-A company with experience in culturally specific celebrations will build the program around your traditions and ceremony format rather than asking you to adapt your event to a fixed menu.
+A company with experience in culturally specific celebrations will build the program around your traditions and ceremony format rather than asking you to adapt your event to a fixed menu, like Mariachi and DJ programs for Mexican-American weddings.

 Gaia Live Music: Destination Wedding Entertainment in Mexico